tecnopro98/hsrm-fork/README.md

-Hsrminer neoscrypt fork by Justaminer, version 29.01.2018
+Hsrminer neoscrypt fork by Justaminer, version 31.01.2018

 Features:

 ~    0% devfee

+~    fixed crash on Windows 10 1709

 ~    added options --api-bind, --algo, -a, --benchmark, --retries , see --help for details